Tesla Music Streaming Services and Apps (Spotify, TIDAL, Slacker, TuneIn and more)

 Many of these services are premium services not routinely found in standard car software.
-Currently, Tesla offers a direct stream from Slacker, Spotify, TIDAL, and TuneIn.
+Currently, Tesla offers a direct stream from Apple Music, Spotify, Slacker, TIDAL, and TuneIn.
 This is in addition to FM radio and SiriusXM for the Model S and Model X.

 Tesla Streaming (Slacker Radio)

 While branded as a Tesla streaming service, Tesla has partnered with Slacker Radio to provide a free Slacker Plus account (ad-free) to Tesla Premium Connectivity customers.
 In the US, this music service shows up in the vehicle simply as "Streaming."